 In particular, participants who are locked into 401(k) plans without automated management may find that a cheap TDF is still their best "hands off" option (plus, a TDF’s ability to satisfy the Qualified Default Investment Alternative (QDIA) requirement under ERISA ensures its baseline survival under current law).

-Next, we dive into the complex dynamics that need to be considered when seeking to optimize after-tax return of a diversified portfolio.
+Next, we dive into the complex dynamics that need to be considered when seeking to optimize the after-tax return of a diversified portfolio.

 Part II: After-Tax Return—Deep Dive